Prunus × yedoensis

 • The parentage of the Prunus × yedoensis hybrid is unclear (sometimes given as P. subhirtella × P. speciosa).
 More recently the results of Nakamura, Ikuo; et al. (2015), using DNA sequences, suggest that Yoshino cherry probably originated by the hybridization of cultivars derived from Edo higan (Prunus pendula) and Oshima zakura (Prunus lannesiana, syn.
 Prunus serrulata).

-• Kuitert (1999) points out that the correct common name is Somei-yoshino.
-The cherry tree was traded as "Yoshino" in the 1800's but this name caused confusion since it suggested that it was from the Yoshino region of Japan, which it is not.
-It apparently originated from a cherry nursery in the Japanese village of Somei.
+• This popular cherry tree was traded as "Yoshino" in the 1800's but this name caused confusion since it suggested that it was from the Yoshino region of Japan, which it is not.
+It apparently originated from a cherry nursery in the Japanese village of Somei near Tokyo.
 To avoid confusion, in 1900 the plant was given the name of 'Somei-yoshino'.
-However, the use of the "incorrect" common name, Yoshino Cherry, has persisted in commerce for over a century after the renaming.
+However, the use of the "incorrect" common name, Yoshino Cherry, has persisted in commerce for over a century after the renaming (Kuitert,1999).

-• Common cultivars of Prunus × yedoensis include:
+• Other cultivars of Prunus × yedoensis include:

 • ‘Akebono’ (syn.
 ‘Daybreak’, ‘Amerika’) - pinks flowers that fade to white.